This travel blog covers some of my experiences backpacking in Peru. Includes visiting Kuelap, flying over the Nazca lines, seeing mummies and more!

 All in all, a remarkable site, and it's one of those that more people should see, but at the same time, it's good that they don't, because it feels that more special when so few tourists are there at the same time.

 On Monday, I got another overnight bus to Trujillo, and spent the day getting my finances into order, along with phoning home, and other admin stuff.
-I've currently got 15 dollars a day left (ultra budget traveller, me!), but will bump that up to $20 a day after transfering some money.
+I've currently got 15 dollars a day left (ultra budget traveler, me!), but will bump that up to $20 a day after transferring some money.

-I figure that i won't be able to do the Machu Picchu trek, as it's too expensive plus you have to book four months in advance, so i'll see it by train instead.
+I figure that I won't be able to do the Machu Picchu Inca Trail trek, as it's too expensive plus you have to book four months in advance, so I'll see it by train instead.
 For me, it's going to be more important to have more spending money on Easter Island, as that's my personal ‘must see'.

 Campina de Moche